 The benefits of DE&I OKRs

-Using OKRs to create your DE&I goals can help you plan and execute your DE&I strategy in a highly effective way, giving rise to several benefits.
-These are:
+DE&I OKRs can help you plan and execute your DE&I strategy in a highly effective way.
+This is because they offer a couple of key benefits:

 DE&I OKRs provide flexibility